UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ![Configuration](./docs/open-settings.png)

 Update the different configuration properties using the following values.
-Thereby, $IP has to be replaced with the IP-address of the Docker engine if you use the Docker setup (see bellow):
+Thereby, $IP has to be replaced with the IP-address of the Docker engine if you use the Docker setup (see below):

 * ``Camunda Engine Endpoint``: http://$IP:8080/engine-rest
 * ``OpenTOSCA Endpoint``: http://$IP:1337/csars